I Am The 85%

 It's because I am part of the 85%.

-I have heard recently that only 15% of those who come to follow Christ do so as a result of being evangelized at an event.
+I heard recently that only 15% of those who come to follow Christ do so as a result of being evangelized at an event.
 Church services, evangelism rallies, and other events do work in peoples lives.
 People are converted.
 But this is not where the majority of conversions occur.

 The other 85% come to Christ through personal witness.
 This is when a believer takes the initiative and shares the gospel with a non-believer in their life.